ValeriaGart/so_long/README.md

 In bonus version there are enemies.
 You will guaranteed die if you meet those..
 Unless!
 You defeat those using 'q' button.

 ```
-The concept of enemies is the bees.
+The enemies are the bees.

 If you interact with those, you get bitten and die.